Western Fictioneers Peacemaker's Award Winner for Best Western Novel!

 And the story belongs to you too, dear reader, with my heartfelt thanks and gratitude.
 May you always carry a nickel’s worth of luck.

-~ S. L. Matthews, Author of Nickel's Luck: Peacemaker's Award Finalist.
+S. L. Matthews, Author of Nickel's Luck: Peacemaker's Award Winner.

 Oh – and those sailors fearing bananas?
 They were not unfounded fears.
 Sailors would indeed drop dead from the “Devil’s fruit.”
 What they did not realize?
 It was not the fruit itself, but the hitchhikers hiding in the bunches.
 Venomous spiders would crawl out on deck and bite the sailors.
 I’d call that bad luck, indeed.